appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-dynamodb.md

 > Modify an existing record in a table `users`, with columns for `team_id` (primary key), `emp_id` (sort key), `name`, and `date_of_birth`.

 * Create your query called `UpdateUser` based on your DynamoDB datasource.
-You should have a [Table widget](/reference/widgets/table) `UsersTable` containing your users data from another query that fetches your records.
+You should have a [Table widget](/reference/widgets/table) `UsersTable` containing your users data from another query `ListUsers` that fetches your records.

 * Create a [JSON Form widget](/reference/widgets/json-form) `UpdateUserForm` to use for submitting your updated values.
 Add **Source Data** to the JSON Form to create input fields.
 Reference the `selectedRow` of `UsersTable` to pre-fill the form fields: